Inside Dolly Parton’s new resort lodge in the Tennessee mountains | KRDO

 Three other parks called the site home before Dolly Parton’s involvement turned it into Dollywood.
 The original park, Rebel Railroad, dates back to 1961.
 It was followed by Gold Rush Junction and Silver Dollar City, whose owners, Jack and Pete Herschend, joined forces with Parton in the 1980s.
 On May 3, 1986, Dollywood opened, more than doubling attendance over the previous season.

-For the uninitiated, Dollywood features a replica of Parton’s childhood Tennessee mountain home, a two-room cabin that gives visitors a sense of her modest roots.
+For the uninitiated, in addition to roller coasters, rides and live entertainment, Dollywood features a replica of Parton’s childhood Tennessee mountain home, a two-room cabin that gives visitors a sense of her modest roots.
 The park also holds a bald eagle sanctuary, where more than a dozen non-releasable birds live in a wooded enclosure.

 Many additions and updates have followed, leading up to the $25 million Big Bear Mountain roller coaster that opened in May.

 It will offer interactive highlights of Parton’s life and covers her TV shows, movies, her many duets and her beloved Imagination Library, which gives free books to children.
 Another building will contain “Behind the Seams,” showcasing her performance outfits, wigs and more.
-Visitors also will be able to board one of her former tour buses to see how their idol crisscrossed the country.
+Visitors also will be able to board one of her former tour buses, removed from the park right now during the renovations, to see how their idol crisscrossed the country.

 Over time, the company plans to add three more resorts, including an upscale RV experience outlooked for 2026, according to Eugene Naughton, president of The Dollywood Company.
 And DreamMore is planning a décor refresh for 2024.